z88dk/z88dk/doc/ZXSpectrumZSDCC_01_GettingStarted.md

 Another question which might be asked of this tiny example is, where does the zx_border() code come from?
-The answer is the sdcc_iy standard library specified on the zcc compilation command via the -clib argument.
+The answer is the sdcc_iy standard library specified in the zcc compilation command via the -clib argument.

 Another peek at the output of zcc with the -v argument shows a -L argument being passed into an embedded z80asm command.
 Again, details are beyond the scope of